scalasummerschool/lectures/xtictactoe/README.md

 __There are many possible ways to implement the functions.__

+We suggest you don't check for diagonals in your initial solution since that can be a bit tricky.
+Try to implement a reduced solution first and then figure out how to tackle that problem.

 It is an important part of the exercise to examine the provided structure and explore possible solutions with the help of the scala documentation.